15.ai: Critical reception

 Peter Paltridge of Anime Superhero News opined that "voice synthesis has evolved to the point where the more expensive efforts are nearly indistinguishable from actual human speech," but also stated that "In some ways, SAM is still more advanced than this.
 It was possible to affect SAM's inflections by using special characters, as well as change his pitch at will.
 With 15.ai, you're at the mercy of whatever random inflections you get."
 Conversely, Lauren Morton of Rock, Paper, Shotgun praised the depth of pronunciation control—"if you're willing to get into the nitty gritty of it".
 Similarly, Eugenio Moto of Qore.com wrote that "the most experienced of users can change parameters like the stress or the tone."
+Spanish author Álvaro Ibáñez wrote in Microsiervos that he found the rhythm of the AI-generated voices "interesting" and that 15.ai was able to adapt its delivery based on the text's meaning.
+Amaya Tomanová of Letem světem Applem described 15.ai's voice generation as "lightning fast" and highlighted the ability to use emojis as part of the prompt, also calling it "interesting".

+Multiple reporters criticized the lack of non-English language support.
 Takayuki Furushima of Den Fami Nico Gamer highlighted the "smooth pronunciations", and Yuki Kurosawa of AUTOMATON wrote that its "rich emotional expression" was a major feature; both Japanese authors mentioned the lack of Japanese-language support.
 Renan do Prado of Arkade and José Villalobos of LaPS4 remarked that while users could create amusing results in Portuguese and Spanish respectively, the generation performed best in English.
 Chinese gaming news website GamerSky called the app "interesting", but also criticized the word count limit of the text and the occasional lack of intonations.
-Marco Cocomello of GLITCHED remarked that despite the 200-character limitation, the results "blew [him] away" when testing the app with GLaDOS's voice.
-Spanish author Álvaro Ibáñez wrote in Microsiervos that he found the rhythm of the AI-generated voices interesting and that 15.ai was able to adapt its delivery based on the text's meaning.
+Yahoo!
+News Taiwan reported that "GLaDOS in Portal can pronounce lines nearly perfectly", but also criticized that "there are still many imperfections, such as word limit and tone control, which are still a little weird in some words."